 Well… the truth is that almost all my most popular blog posts are about topics that have been covered by others.
 Let’s call them universal topics.
 Inspiration.
 Motivation.
 How to deal with procrastination.
 How to fail your way to success.

-What I blog on my main blog is the sum total of all that I have ever internalized: a bit of Mark Manson, a bit of Tom Bilyieu, a little bit of Tony Robbins.
+What I write about is the sum total of all the other bloggers, writers, artists, and motivational speakers I have ever internalized: a bit of Mark Manson, a bit of Tom Bilyieu, a little bit of Tony Robbins.
 Jocko Willink, David Goggins, Andy Frisella.
 You get the idea.

 But the thing is that people can’t get enough of certain topics because they form the foundation of who we are as human beings.

-Your uniqueness as a blogger is not about writing something no one else even thought to write, but about the perspective from which you cover those topics.
+Your uniqueness as a blogger is not about writing something no one else even thought to write about, but about the perspective from which you cover those topics.

 No one can write a blog post the same way you do.